apache/cloudstack-documentation/source/adminguide/templates.rst

    -  **Hypervisor**: The supported hypervisors are listed.
 Select the desired one.

+   -  **Arch**: The supported arch types are listed.
+Select the desired one.

    -  **Format**.
 The format of the Template upload file, such as VHD or OVA.